 These systems use a switch to sense the amount of pressure in the system.
 Insufficient pressure indicates there has been a refrigerant leak that may lead to an overheated compressor and possible damage.

 Wheatstone-bridge is applied between two steel shell and a rippled foil.
 When The foil bulges under pressure, unbalancing the Wheatstone-bridge, the bridge generating signal values according to the pressure.
-Because the temperature change will cause the measurement accuracy of the Wheatstone circuit to fluctuate, thereby causing errors in each range, the sensor will have a temperature compensation circuit to correct these error values
+Because the temperature change will cause the measurement accuracy of the Wheatstone circuit to fluctuate, thereby causing errors in each range, the refrigerant pressure transducers will have a temperature compensation circuit to correct these error values

 What happens during a typical refrigeration cycle, and when do the refrigeration pressure sensor works